CARE has been working in the Philippines since 1949, with extensive experience helping communities prepare for and

-We work in areas that are geographically diverse but disaster-prone, including those areas recently affected by Typhoon Haiyan.
-Our efforts to support families affected by Hagupit and 2013’s Typhoon Haiyan will continue in 2015.
+We work in areas that are geographically diverse but disaster-prone, including those areas affected by the 2013 Typhoon Haiyan.

 In places like Panay and Samar, we’re focused on supporting affected communities over the long term.
 Our Livelihoods Assistance Programs, for example, provide small-scale grants and support to help communities return to work.
 We’re also supporting women’s groups, cooperatives and other community-based organisations, ensuring that our efforts directly improve the lives of those most vulnerable.

 Population: 102.62 million (July 2016 est.)